cseshahriar/shosen-crm/README.md

 # shosen-crm
-CRM pet project django and vuejs
+CRM project with django and vue.js